Anna Charlotta Gustafson & Andreas Krogman

 The couple had 9 children, all of which seem to have been, or to have married, majors.

 Anna Charlotta was a strong and wilful person, and she and her husband ran a large and successful farm at Driefontein.
-Even when as a 74-year-old widow she got most of her possessions confiscated during the Boer wars and was forced to leave her home, Anna Charlotta did not let that get to her.
+Even when as a 74-year-old widow she got most of her possessions confiscated during the battle at Elandslaagte and was forced to leave her home, Anna Charlotta did not let that get to her.

 Possibly the most economically opportunistic and astute Natal Afrikaner woman was the 74-year-old Annie Charlotte Krogman of Driefontein, Ladysmith.
 Krogman was forced to leave her farm when it became the scene of hostilities.
 The Boer forces allowed her to proceed to the farm of her son Andries Krogman in the [Oranje Free State].
 Krogman maintained that the seizure of her 500 mixed head of cattle, three spans of oxen, 1 600 sheep, 500 goats, 15 horses and two wagons by the military left her destitute.
 Closer inspection by the Natal colonial authorities exposed Krogman’s claim as not entirely true.
 The British had only taken 281 head of cattle for which a receipt was issued, while the Boer forces had commandeered the horses, one wagon and the greater part of the sheep and goats.
 Since Krogman owned 16 000 acres and received £250 for mining rights on one of her farms and was awaiting compensation from the military she was not regarded as destitute.
 Her daughter, who was married to John de Waal, fully agreed with the Natal Government’s decision.
 This did not break the stride of the elderly Mrs Krogman, who now claimed that five of her oxen were running with the cattle of J van der Westhuizen, and that the Boers had commandeered nine large oxen from her.
 She was also quick to intervene on behalf of her imprisoned rebel son, Otto, demanding rent from the Africans placed on his farm Margate, by the military.